AdamGTaylor/GPU-2020-2021-2/README.md

 > I was able to finish the code that uses a GPU for repetative calculations (with Opencl).
 It does the same: equalizes the histogramm of the pictures.

+### 2021/06/30: gpu code extension

+> It was requested that the gpu code should be extended to check if the results align with the cpu output. (misMatch) Later on, I will extended this code to make a bigger compuation grid than it is required and sort with an if statement to make the extra threads idle.

 ### More polishing later!

 ## The test_pic.txt